alshdavid/crayon/README.md

 ```

 This will work by having two components.

+**Gui Engine**

-1. (GUI Engine) A standalone application (binary) written with the platform's native GUI toolkit and in the platform's preferred language
+A standalone application (binary) written with the platform's native GUI toolkit and in the platform's preferred language.

-  1. This binary exposes an API (probably TCP) to trigger the building of a UI from a client.
+This binary exposes an API (probably TCP & JSON) to trigger the building of a UI from a client.

+**Library**

-2. (Library) A consumer library (Rust) that wraps the API from the GUI engine in an ergonomic library
+A consumer library (Rust) that wraps the API from the GUI engine in an ergonomic library.

-  1. The library is not needed for the GUI Engine to work, it's just an ergonomic wrapper
+The library is not needed for the GUI Engine to work, it's just an ergonomic wrapper.
+You should, in theory, be able to produce a client library in any language that can work with TCP & JSON.

-  2. The library would spawn the GUI Engine as a child process and communicates with to facilitate building a GUI.
+The library would spawn the GUI Engine as a child process and communicates with to facilitate building a GUI.

 ```mermaid
 sequenceDiagram